Signs of Hypoglycemia

-Recognizing the Signs of Hypoglycemia
+Recognizing the Signs and Symptoms of Hypoglycemia

-Causes of Hypoglycemia Hypoglycemia occurs when the body does not metabolize blood glucose properly.
+Hypoglycemia occurs when the body does not metabolize blood glucose properly.
 Abnormal metabolism can be caused by a variety of factors such as:

 • Excess refined sugar and white flour in your diet